© photo by Jeff Day

 • A brief personal statement responding to the following questions (max 250 words for each):

 3. Please articulate a research question that you are interested in exploring with the cohort.
+This is not necessarily a project you will pursue as a Fellow.

 • A brief statement of support from an instructor, advisor, or other NYU professional with whom you have worked.